 1. Verify the Watermark

 When you hold the bill up at an angle, you should see a portrait of Benjamin Franklin on the right side of the bill where the clear section is.
-The watermark is present on all small type $100 bills- both new and old.
+The watermark was first added to the $100 bill in 1996.

 2. Verify the Color-Changing Ink

-Color-changing ink can be found on the obverse side of the bill in two different locations- on the liberty bell and on the numerical "100" located on the lower right corner.
+Color-changing ink can be found on the obverse side of the bill in two different locations- on the liberty bell and on the numeral "100" located on the lower right corner.
 When you hold the bill up at an angle, the color should change from copper to green.
+Color-changing ink was first added to the $100 bill in 1996.

 3. Verify the 3D Security Ribbon

 The 3D security ribbon is the vertical blue ribbon that can be found on the obverse side of the bill.
-When you look closely, you should see small numerical 100s and liberty bells inside the ribbon.
+When you look closely, you should see small numeral 100s and liberty bells inside the ribbon.
 When you tilt the ribbon, the numbers and liberty bells should shift sideways.
+The 3D security ribbon was added in 2013.

 4. Verify the Security Thread